dariant/BiOcularGAN/README.md

 ```.bash
 docker_run.sh python make_training_data_DB_SG2.py --exp="IJCB_EXPERIMENTS/interpreter/CrossEyed_NIR_RGB/generate.json" --sv_path="IJCB_EXPERIMENTS/interpreter/CrossEyed_NIR_RGB
 ```
+This generates image pairs in the `images_to_annotate` directory.

 ## Step 2.1.
 Annotate:
 Annotate the desired number of images (8 in our experiments) with the desired number of regions (4 and 10 in our experiments).
 For this you can use [GIMP](https://www.gimp.org/) or any other software.
+Save the annotations and original images to the `eyes_GIMP` directory as seen in the example.

 ## Step 2.2.
 Preprocess annotations:
 Preprocess the annotations so that the classes in the range `{0, 1, 2, ... num_classes}` and are saved as `.npy` files.
 For this, you can also use the `preprocess_annotated_images_and_latents.ipynb` Jupyter Notebook, however, make sure that the values correspond to your annotations.